catabetancur0719/catabetancur0719/README.md

 # 👋 Hi, I'm Catalina Betancur

-I'm a **Junior Frontend Developer** based in Medellín, Colombia 🇨🇴.
+I'm a **Junior Frontend Developer** based in Medellín, Colombia.
 I enjoy turning designs into functional, responsive, and user-friendly interfaces.
 I'm passionate about creating meaningful digital experiences and always eager to learn and improve.

 ---